Expensent

 Report blocked: “waiting for SmartScan to finish”

-Cause:Expensify won't let you submit a report while any expense on it is still SmartScanning — that's by design, to avoid approving a report whose totals are about to change.
+Cause:Expensify won't let you submit a report while any expense on it is still SmartScanning, because the receipt data is not ready for review yet.

-Fix: Either wait for SmartScan to finish, or detach the offending expense from the report, submit without it, and add it back later once the scan completes.
+Fix: Either wait for SmartScan to finish, or detach the offending expense from the report if your policy allows it, submit without it, and add it back later once the scan completes.

 5. Category C — SmartScan extracted the wrong data